Staphylococcus/brain-from-brane/docs/04-information-systems/4e-empirical-predictions-falsification.md

 - **Prediction ED-3**: Successful information systems will exhibit heritability of adaptive traits
 - **Prediction ED-4**: Information system speciation will occur along transmission medium boundaries

+### **4.e.1.4.
+Framework-Level Hypotheses**

+The framework posits three overarching hypotheses that tie together material organization (Section 4a), stabilization dynamics (4b), and evolutionary competition (4c).
+These principles generate families of experiments rather than single-point predictions and therefore sit above the enumerated tests that follow.

+1. **The Pliability Principle** – High-entropy or loosely structured substrates (social, technological, or neural) will adopt well-defined information templates more rapidly than substrates already saturated with strong organizational patterns.
+Empirical expectation: measurable acceleration in adoption curves when environmental "informational entropy" is high.
+2. **Informational Compatibility Testing** – When a stabilized information structure couples to an autopoietic agent (crossing the Engine Threshold), we should observe abrupt increases in coherence, propagation efficiency, and adaptive capacity relative to standalone templates.
+3. **Cross-Substrate Pattern Coherence Measurement** – Identical organizing principles (graph connectivity, symmetry constraints, attractor geometry) will appear across biological, social, and technological instantiations of the same information template, yielding statistically significant cross-domain correlations.

+Each hypothesis is unpacked into concrete tests in the sections below and in companion methodological appendices.

 ## **4.e.2.
 Specific Empirical Tests**

 ### **4.e.2.1.
 Neurobiological Markers**